 How to Handle Being Put on the Spot With Confidence

-TL;DR: When blindsided, use a rehearsed buy-time phrase to recover, then apply the PREP framework (Point-Reason-Example-Point) to structure your response instantly.
+When blindsided, use a rehearsed buy-time phrase to recover, then apply the PREP framework (Point-Reason-Example-Point) to structure your response instantly.
 The freeze is temporary and predictable — which means it's trainable.

 Your boss turns to you in the middle of a meeting.
 "What do you think?"
 Twenty faces swivel your direction.
 And your mind — which moments ago was full of thoughts — empties completely.